-- Cut your cable connection; it’s really expensive, instead, keep yourself entertained with loads of free content available for streaming online.
+- Cut your cable connection; it’s really expensive; instead, keep yourself entertained with loads of free content available for streaming online.

 - Try walking or riding a bicycle to your destination or taking local transport instead of a cab or Uber.

 - Learn to cook and eat more homemade food.
 It is also as good for your health as for your budget.
-This amazing food blog Grubbin’With Me could be a great start for you.

 - Pack yourself a lunch that you cooked rather than purchasing your meal.